bradleyq/light_painter/README.md

 </table>

 ## Design and Performance
 This shader is composed of multiple passes in three main stages: finding light centers, constructing search tree, and computing final lighting per pixel.
 Performance is achieved through use of shading passes to store point light information in a designated strip on the screen.
 This allows for vastly reduced texture accesses during the final rendering pass, resulting in performance that scales linarly with number of lights.
-In most cases, the performance hit induced by armor stands will outweigh the performance hit of the lighting calculations.
+On most well equipped machines, the performance hit induced by armor stands will outweigh the performance hit of the lighting calculations.

 ## Usage
 See License.md for license info.
 This version is limited to a **48 block** range!
 Check out the `extended_range` branch for longer range but more prone to occlusion.
 This utility is a resourcepack + datapack combo.
 Installation of the datapack is not strictly required, but it is useful for ease of use.